Jinntec/Fore/README.md

 * MUST provide an implementation of an XForms submission
 * SHOULD use XML:DB API to access data
 * SHOULD support submission chaining
-* MAY support http submissions
+* SHALL support http submissions
+* MAY support other protocols

 ## Architecture (draft)